Saïd Business School

-Before this, Gay spent eleven years at London Business School as Director of External Relations (2003 to 2006) and Associate Dean of Executive Education (1995 to 2001).
-Between 2001 and 2002, she was seconded as Associate Dean to establish Executive Education at the Indian School of Business (ISB), established in partnership with London Business School, Kellogg and Wharton.
-ISB now runs a highly successful portfolio of programmes and has achieved international standing in a very short space of time.
-She has also served on London Business School’s Governing Body.
+Earlier, Gay was at London Business School as Director of External Relations (2003 to 2006) and Associate Dean of Executive Education (1995 to 2001).
+Between 2001 and 2002, she was seconded to establish Executive Education at the Indian School of Business (ISB), established in partnership with London Business School, Kellogg and Wharton.

-Between October 1990 and December 1994, Gay was Director General of the European Foundation for Management Development (EFMD) in Brussels, and served for five years between 1990 and 1995.
-EFMD is Europe’s leading network of worldwide organisations from business, business schools and the public sector involved in the continuous enhancement of management development worldwide.
-EFMD also coordinates a range of projects on behalf of the European Union.
+Gay was the first woman to be appointed as Director General of the European Foundation for Management Development (EFMD) in Brussels, and served for five years between 1990 and 1995.
+EFMD is Europe’s leading network of worldwide organisations from business, business schools and the public sector involved in the continuous enhancement of management development worldwide and has also coordinated a range of projects on behalf of the European Union.
 A key achievement during her tenure was the establishment of the now highly regarded China-Europe International Business School (CEIBS) in Shanghai.
-Gay was the first woman to be appointed to this top-level European position.
 Earlier, Gay was Director of Conferences for The Economist, running high profile events worldwide on current social and economic issues.